Curriculum Intent, Implementation and Impact

 As a Read, Write, Inc. Model School we teach 1 hour of phonics a day and pupils follow up their learning by taking home a book that matches the sound they have learned.
 Any pupil that needs extra support in Phonics receives a daily 1:1 tuition session.
 Once pupils have completed the phonics programme (off-scheme), they are taught reading comprehension skills as well as how to further analyse, research and evaluate using texts.

 Subjects are taught discreetly over a period of one week so that pupils are able build on a sequence of knowledge within each subject.
-Each subject has a subject and unit overview where learning is broken down.
+Each subject has a subject and unit overview where learning is broken down and running in parallel to this is a progression in disciplinary skills so that children develop a deep understanding of how the subject works

 Within each lesson pupils learn the rich meanings of 4-5 new words through role-play and discussion.

-Subjects such as P.E (including Dance), Mandarin and Music are taught by subject specialists with class teachers present during the lesson to continue to build specialist subject knowledge and to enable the teachers to support assessment of learning.
+Subjects such as P.E (Dance and Games) and Mandarin are taught by subject specialists with class teachers present during the lesson to continue to build specialist subject knowledge and to enable the teachers to support assessment of learning.

 Our Curriculum Impact-